 For Dominicans around the world, Dominican Independence Day is traditionally a time of celebration and festivities.
-But as immigration and technology have shifted the way people understand our local and global stories, alongside the rise of ethnic and decolonial studies, we have begun to question the conquistadorial narratives of our histories.
+But as immigration and technology have expanded access to education, alongside the rise of ethnic and decolonial studies, we have begun to question the conquistadorial narratives of our stories.

 When is the real Dominican Independence Day?
 Is there just one day?
-Why is the separation from the first Black nation so fervently celebrated but not the one from Spanish colonization?
-What does it mean to celebrate independence?
+Why is the separation from the first Black nation so fervently celebrated more than the independence from European colonization?
+How do Dominicans celebrate our independence day?
 And why are so few people educated on the important series of events that comprise our independence history?

 From brutal European colonization to traumatic American invasions stretching through the 1900s, here’s our breakdown of the important dates that have led to the Dominican Republic’s independence.
-And from this, you’ll hopefully see why we’re rethinking when independence day should actually be celebrated.
+And from this, you’ll hopefully see why we’re questioning when the Dominican independence day is.

 If you’re more interested in Dominican cultural traditions, you can scroll ahead to read how we traditionally celebrate independence day in the Dominican Republic and New York City.